bareos/bareos/docs/manuals/source/DeveloperGuide/developerFAQ.rst

-.. _developer-guide-faq:

 Developer FAQ
 =============

 How to run a job that automatically fails?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 I want to run a job that automatically fails to simulate failing jobs.

 To do so, you can use the directive :config:option:`dir/job/ClientRunBeforeJob`.
-This directive launches a script on the client-side ( file daemon ) before running the job. set the script to be “/bin/false”
+This directive launches a script on the client-side (file daemon) by default before running the job. set the script to be “/bin/false”

 .. code-block:: bareosconfig